What are the steps of OCIA?

 • A sponsor must attend the few required sessions to the best of his/her ability

-A Note On Spouses
+A Note on Spouses

 Spouses can be sponsors, but it is not encouraged.
 The sponsor must be objective in discerning the individual’s desire and readiness to be fully initiated into the Church.
 Spouses may not be able to provide this objectivity, though exceptions can be made.